RecipesLearn

 When putting your jerky on the trays you want to ensure that none of it overlaps.

-arranging jerky on dehydrator sheets
+arranging the beef jerky on the dehydrator sheets so it doesn't overlap

 After you get all the jerky on the trays, close the door and allow the meat to dehydrate.